Sarkis-S/single-price-grid-component/README.md

 ## My process
-- Figure out the structure of the component (thinking in boxes) &nbsp;&nbsp;- I decided to use CSS Grid this time just to try and learn something new
+- Figure out the structure of the component (thinking in boxes)
+  * I decided to use CSS Grid this time just to try and learn something new
-- Given a style guide determine how I can make best use of them &nbsp;&nbsp;- I decided to use SCSS/SASS so that I can take advante of reusable varable styles
+- Given a style guide determine how I can make best use of them
+  * I decided to use SCSS/SASS so that I can take advante of reusable varable styles
 - Center main element to the middle of the desktop
 - Apply the styling for mobile view
 - Apply the styling for desktop view